Mary Sophia Allen: First World War

 At the outbreak of the First World War, militant suffragist activities ceased.
-Allen turned down an offer of work with a needlework guild (see for example Queen Mother's Clothing Guild) and looked around for a more active occupation.
-She heard that a number of women were trying to set up a women's police force and, in 1914, she joined Nina Boyle's Women Police Volunteers.
+Allen turned down an offer of work with a needlework guild (similar to the Queen Mother's Clothing Guild) and looked around for a more active occupation.
+She heard that a number of women were working to establish a women's police force and, in 1914, she joined Nina Boyle's Women Police Volunteers.
 This was taken over by Margaret Damer Dawson in 1915 and renamed the Women Police Service (WPS), with Allen as second-in-command.
 They designed their own uniform and opened training schools in London and Bristol.
 They saw their role as mainly dealing with women and children and rescuing women from "vice" (prostitution) and 'white slavery'.
-Allen served at Grantham and Kingston upon Hull, overseeing the morals of women in the vicinity of army barracks.
-She went on to police munitions factories which employed large numbers of women.
-She also worked in London, where 'khaki fever' was perceived as a problem.
+Allen served at Grantham and Kingston upon Hull, overseeing the morals of women around army barracks.
+She went on to police wartime munitions factories which employed large numbers of women.
+She also worked in London, where 'khaki fever' (women swooning over soldiers) was perceived as a problem.
 Child welfare work led the WPS to set up a benevolent department and a home for mothers and babies.
 Allen was awarded the OBE for services during the War.

-Allen and Margaret Damer Dawson cropped their hair and assumed a severe military appearance, and Allen wore her police uniform in public for the rest of her life.
+Allen and Commandant Margaret Damer Dawson cropped their hair and assumed a severe military appearance, and Allen wore her police uniform in public for the rest of her life.
 In 1915 Dawson made a will which left everything to Allen; when Dawson died unexpectedly in 1920, Allen assumed the role of WPS Commandant.
-After the War, the WPS was expected to disband: the authorities saw no further need of that organisation.
+After the War, the WPS was expected to disband, as the authorities saw no further need for it.
 The Metropolitan Police (the Met) set up its own women's division and accused the WPS of masquerading as Metropolitan policewomen.
-Allen was even arrested in 1921 for wearing a Metropolitan Police uniform before it was decided that her activities, which included producing dossiers on left-wing activists, were harmless and she should be allowed to continue wearing it.
+The Metropolitan Police prosecuted the WPS for wearing official police uniform and the WPS had to adjust their uniform design as a result of a case at Westminster Police Court in April 1921.
+The authorities decided that her activities, which included producing dossiers on left-wing activists, were harmless and she should be allowed to continue wearing it.

 The WPS changed their name to the Women's Auxiliary Service (WAS) and, with minor modifications to their uniform, carried on as before, setting up a further training school in Edinburgh.
 The Government appointed the Baird Committee to investigate the activities of the WAS.
 Despite no longer being recognised by the authorities, Allen was invited by the Government to travel to Germany and advise on the policing of the British Army of the Rhine.
 This semi-acceptance encouraged her to represent herself overseas as chief of the British women police.
 She travelled in uniform and was welcomed by police authorities in Europe and in South and North America.